 The greatest leaders are students of leadership.
 They grow their influence by becoming experts in their craft.
 Additionally, they develop more leaders by sharing what they’ve learned with others.
 As Historian Henry Adams once said, “A teacher affects eternity; he can never tell where his influence stops.”

-Learning leaders seek wise counsel from mentors, make education a top priority and put what they learn into action.
-In the age of information, there’s plenty of phenomenal educational materials designed for helping leaders do this.
-Whether reading a book by today’s top leadership experts, listening to a leadership podcast or attending conferences, it’s impossible to run out of resources for growing leadership qualities.
+Learning leaders seek wise counsel from mentors, make education a top priority, and put what they learn into action.
+In the age of information, there’s plenty of phenomenal educational materials designed to help leaders do this.
+Whether reading books by today’s top leadership experts, listening to business podcasts, or attending conferences, it’s impossible to run out of resources for growing leadership qualities.

 Top 3 Leaders to Follow for Growing Leadership Traits